ossf/wg-best-practices-os-developers/docs/labs/README.md

 [OpenSSF Best Practices WG](https://github.com/ossf/wg-best-practices-os-developers/) under the `docs/labs` directory.

-## Desired labs
+## Lab Roadmap

-We want to create labs for the secure software development fundamentals course;
+We plan to create labs for the secure software development fundamentals course;
 [here is its development website](https://github.com/ossf/secure-sw-dev-fundamentals).

-These are the sections that especially call out for labs, along with mappings to existing labs or people who have agreed to work on one:
+Below are the sections where we plan to create labs, along with mappings to existing labs or people who have agreed to work on one.
+The items marked "PLANNED-1" are those we intend to do first;
+"PLANNED-2" are planned in a second pass.

 * Input Validation
   * Input Validation Basics